YINI-lang/YINI-spec/README.md

 /END // End of YINI doc.
 ```

-A `YINI` document file can look like this too:
+A `YINI` document file can look like this as well:
 ```
 # window
 title = 'Sample Window'